Assistance programs Memphis and Shelby County Tennessee.

 Shelby County Department of Human Services (DHS) has several local offices.
 The centers offer information on, and applications to, public benefits.
 They range from Child Care Services, Families First to food stamps and information on public housing, among other options.
 There is temporary cash assistance (TANF) along with elder care, Medicaid applications and other benefit programs.
 More on public aid Shelby County.

 Friends For Life administers the Tenant-Based Rental Assistance program.
 They can provide help to qualified children living with HIV/AIDS.
 They may be able to qualify for up to three years of assistance through subsidized housing vouchers and other government support.
-43 N Cleveland, Memphis, TN 38104.
+Location is 43 N Cleveland, Memphis, TN 38104.
 Call (901) 272-0855.

 Shelby County rehousing and eviction prevention programs are offered when funding allows.
 The Housing and Urban Development (HUD) issues funds to the area, and the money can be used to help families in an emergency.
 Various housing solutions are offered, including free legal aid, funds for back rent or lease application fees, utility connection costs, and much more.
 Read Shelby County programs for evictions.